Château Phélan Ségur - Saint-Estèphe 2018

 Wine rated (2019 guide) 95/100

-Certainly one of the appellation's finest successes.
+Certainly one of the appellation's finest achievements.
 It has everything going for it.
-Spared from all the vagaries of the vintage, it announces 49 hl/ha, a very fine performance.
-Deep color, generous, complex bouquet, gently unfolding mature flavors of burlat cherry and graphite, dense, fresh sensations, rich, silky-grained tannins, sapid greed and minerality.
-An exceptional wine.
+Spared from all the vagaries of the vintage, it yields 49 hl/ha, a very impressive performance.
+It has a deep color, a generous and complex bouquet, gently unfolding ripe flavors of Burlat cherry and graphite, dense and fresh sensations, rich tannins with a silky texture, a savory richness, and minerality.
+Exceptional.

 Yves Beck